CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 service.
 Software services may be served from multiple locations (e.g. the same software may be hosted by multiple institutes).

+When we say '*all tools*' in this context, we distinguish the following three tiers and do not discriminate based on interface type, intended audience, producer/provider, or otherwise:

+1. Tools built in CLARIAH-PLUS.
+These *MUST* all be registered and we expect a high level of compliance with regard to these software (metadata) requirements.
+2. Tools built in CLARIAH-CORE.
+These *MUST* all be registered and we expect a fair degree of compliance with regard to these software (metadata) requirements.
+3. Tools built in other CLARIAH-related projects.
+This explicitly includes predecessors like CLARIN-NL but also extends to sister projects that make use of the CLARIAH infrastructure.
+These *SHOULD* be registered and we request a certain degree of compliance with regard to our software (metadata) requirements.

 ### 3. Duplication of metadata *SHOULD* be avoided

 We make use of those existing metadata descriptions and convert them